 - Monitoring and observing to detect and prevent complications

 - Identifying and initiating treatment to prevent further strokes

 - Starting the recovery process, including determining rehabilitation needs

 - Providing instruction and guidance for next steps, including a follow-up plan to prevent another stroke

 You could have a stroke and not know it.
 Silent cerebral infarction (SCI), or silent stroke, is a brain injury without obvious symptoms that can be seen on diagnostic images.
 It’s likely caused by a blood clot that interrupts blood flow in the brain.
 It’s a risk factor for future strokes and a sign of progressive brain damage.

 Other conditions related to SCI:

-Risk factors for silent stroke are also risk factors for AF.
+Risk factors for silent stroke are also risk factors for AFib.

-High systolic blood pressure (the top number in a measurement), hypertension and elevated levels of blood homocysteine are risk factors for SCI.
-So early diagnosis and preventing hypertension are important steps to reduce silent stroke risk.
+High systolic blood pressure (the top number in a measurement) is a risk factors for SCI.
+Diagnosing and preventing hypertension early are important steps to reduce silent stroke risk.